astralfrontier-itch-io/witch/rules/rules.md

 ## Trappings

-Witches are young magic­-users, and they carry all manner of strange and wonderful items to aid them.
+Witches are young magic-users, and they carry all manner of strange and wonderful items to aid them.
 Characters in fiction are often revealed to have just the right item for the adventure they